 Trang Tran is a trial lawyer that constantly works on honing his skills and improving his craft.
 Trang’s practice is primarily focused on civil litigation involving commercial disputes and employment law.
-For over 20 years, Mr. Tran has been working individuals and businesses.
-He has worked with a wide range of companies from mom and pop stores, to start-ups to established multi-national companies.
+For over 20 years, Mr. Tran has been working with individuals and businesses.
+He has worked with a wide range of companies from mom-and-pop stores to start-ups to established multi-national companies.
 His work encompasses a large number of services including HR and business counseling to representation in court and arbitration.
-He has arbitrated, litigated in federal and state courts, with a focus on prosecuting claims for wrongful discharge, discrimination, non-compete, theft of trade secret and breach of contract.
+He has arbitrated, and litigated in federal and state courts, with a focus on prosecuting claims for wrongful discharge, discrimination, non-compete, theft of trade secrets and breach of contract.
 Through representing international companies and workers he has learned the nuances of cross-cultural communication, as well as the skills that a lawyer needs when handling all aspects of working with a widely distributed workforce.

 He also has significant experience prosecuting wage and hour class actions.
 Mr. Tran counsels clients on a wide range of employment matters.
 He has consulted with and represented executives in non-compete and theft of trade secrets matters.
 Trang has successfully argued cases before federal and state appeals courts.
 Trang been nominated by his peers as a top employment lawyer in the annual Super Lawyers listings.

 • South Texas College of Law, 1995